-Jesus said He would be three days and three nights in the tomb, but that is impossible in a Friday crucifixion-Sunday resurrection scenario.
-Herbert Armstrong explains from the Bible when our Savior rose from the grave.
+Jesus said He would be 3 days and 3 nights in the tomb, but that is impossible in a Friday crucifixion, Sunday resurrection scenario.
+Here's the biblical truth.

 A scriptural explanation of the time of Christ's death, burial and resurrection, showing that He died on a Wednesday and rose from the dead on the Sabbath.

-Galatians 4:9-10 is a favorite target of those who claim Christians no longer need to observe God's holy days.
-Is that really what Paul said?
-Earl Henn shows that he meant something entirely different!
+Galatians 4:9-10 is a favorite crutch of those who claim Christians no longer need to observe God's holy days.
+However, Paul's meaning is quite different.